-- 13. The municipality shall not consider a written quotation or bid unless the service provider who submitted the quotation or bid - (a) has furnished the municipality - - (i) full name; - (ii) identification number or company or other registration number; and - (iii) tax reference number and vat registration number, if any;
+- 13. The municipality shall not consider a written quotation or bid unless the service provider who submitted the quotation or bid - (a) has furnished the municipality - i. full name; - ii. identification number or company or other registration number; and - iii. tax reference number and vat registration number, if any; - iv. municipal rates and taxes account details - (b) has authorized the municipality to obtain a tax clearance from the South African Revenue Services that the provider's tax matters are in order; and - (c) has indicated -

-- (b) has authorized the municipality to obtain a tax clearance from the South African Revenue Services that the provider's tax matters are in order; and - (c) has indicated - - (i) whether the person is in the service of the state, or has been in the service of the state in the previous twelve months; - (ii) if the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholders is in the service of the state, or has been in the services of the state in the previous twelve months; or - (iii) whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholder referred to in subparagraph (ii) is in the service of the state, or has been in the service of the state in the previous twelve months. - 13.1 in order to comply with the requirement as indicated in section 13 above, the following procedures and processes will be followed, - (a) A CSD report will be downloaded by the Supply Chain Management Practitioners from the system to verify compliance with section 13 (a-c). - (b) The report indicated in section 13.1(a) above shall not be more than ten (10) days prior to the sourcing of the quotations. - (c) All quotations must be accompanied by a fully completed forms MBD 4 and if municipality is in possession of the recent (within the same financial year) fully completed MBD4 Form, such form shall not be requested from the service provider.
+(i) whether the person is in the service of the state, or has been in the service of the state in the previous twelve months;

+(ii) if the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholders is in the service of the state, or has been in the services of the state in the previous twelve months; or

+(iii) whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholder referred to in subparagraph (ii) is in the service of the state, or has been in the service of the state in the previous twelve months.

+- (d) The municipality will on regular basis prior to payments of contracted service provider check the rates and taxes of the bidders, and should it transpire that the bidder is owing the municipality, an arrangement to offset the bill in full will be entered into by the parties prior to payment been effected. - 13.1 in order to comply with the requirement as indicated in section 13 above, the following procedures and processes will be followed, - (a) A CSD report will be downloaded by the Supply Chain Management Practitioners from the system to verify compliance with section 13 (a-c). - (b) The report indicated in section 13.1(a) above shall not be more than ten (10) days prior to the sourcing of the quotations. - (c) All quotations must be accompanied by a fully completed forms MBD 4 and if municipality is in possession of the recent (within the same financial year) fully completed MBD4 Form, such form shall not be requested from the service provider.